ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - e - LAB - React IronContacts.md

 ## Iteration 3 | Add New Random Contacts

-- The list of contacts now will change (and we need to reflect that in our JSX) → now we need state :)
+- The list of contacts now will change (and we need to reflect that in our JSX) → now we need state.

   ```js